rilhia/omni-endo-ai-mcp/README.md

 1. **Copy the template:** Make a copy of `.env.example` and rename the copy to exactly `.env` (just `.env`, nothing before the dot).
 2. **Open `.env`** in any text editor and edit it for one of the two scenarios below.

 There are two ways to run the tool: with the **included example data** (no Glooko login, the quickest way to try it), or with **your own Glooko data**.
 Pick the scenario that applies to you.
-Each one tells you how to set `.env` here in Step 3, and then what to do with the `data` folder in [Step 4](#step-4-create-the-data-folder).
+Each one tells you how to set `.env` here in Step 3; the matching `data` folder setup was already covered in [Step 2](#step-2-getting-the-files).

 ### Scenario 1: Just trying it with the example data (no Glooko login)
 This is the easiest way to start, and it never contacts Glooko.